mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-chatbot-for-bi-walkthrough.markdown

 BigQuery Statement:
 ```

-There are a few things to notice here.
+There are a few things to notice here:

-- The schema in the beginning is reinforced by the examples.
-So, the LLM has the chance to see the schema and query syntax a few times in the prompt.
-This seems to help it create better SQL.
+- The schema at the beginning is reinforced by the examples.
+The LLM has the opportunity to see the schema and query syntax several times in the prompt, which seems to help it create better SQL.
 Without the in-context part, the LLM would generate errors at least 20% of the time.
-Adding in the examples made it much better.
+Adding the examples significantly improved this.
-- Over time We notices the same kinds of errors popping up.
-We had to extend the list of errors each time we saw a new one appear.
-For some of the trickier ones, we really could not get rid of them until we added in the examples.
+- Over time, we noticed the same types of errors appearing.
+We had to expand the list of errors each time a new one emerged.
+For some trickier errors, they could not be resolved until we added the examples.
-- The examples should be formatted exactly the same way as the end of your prompt.
-This is the best way to get the LLM output to match what you want it to produce.
+- The examples should be formatted exactly like the end of your prompt.
+This is the most effective way to get the LLM output to match your desired output.
-- This was created before OpenAI refactored the API to take in a list of messages.
-Today I'd put the first line into the `system` message along with a little bit more direction about how I wanted it to act.
+- This was created before OpenAI refactored the API to accept a list of messages.
+Today, I would include the first line in the system message along with more specific instructions about the desired behavior.

-### Embeddings and similarity
+### Embeddings and Similarity

-I've experimented with several different embedding libraries, both paid and free.
-I find that for this application, it made very little difference which one I chose (for other applications it can matter a lot).
-I chose "sentence-transformers/all-mpnet-base-v1" because it was reasonably fast and seemed to have good evaluation metrics.
+I experimented with several different embedding libraries, both paid and free.
+For this application, the choice made little difference (though it can be significant for other applications).
+I selected "sentence-transformers/all-mpnet-base-v1" because it was reasonably fast and seemed to have good evaluation metrics.

-The way the embeddings work:
+Here's how the embeddings work:

-1. Take the business question and pass it through the sentence_transformer.
-This gives you back a large vector.
+- Pass the business question through the sentence_transformer, which returns a large vector.
-1. Store the business question and SQL query in a dictionary where the key is the embedding vector.
+- Store the business question and SQL query in a dictionary where the key is the embedding vector.
-1. When a user asks a new question, compute the embedding for that string.
+- When a user asks a new question, compute the embedding for that string.
-1. Iterate through the items() in your dictionary and compute the inner product between the new vector and the key, that's the score.
+- Iterate through the items() in your dictionary and compute the inner product between the new vector and the key to get the score.
-1. Create a list of tuples where the first element is the score and the second is the dictionary value.
+- Create a list of tuples where the first element is the score and the second is the dictionary value.
-1. Sort that list in descending order of score and take the top K values.
+- Sort that list in descending order of score and take the top K values.

-And, in a nutshell, that's how a vector database works.
+In essence, this is how a vector database works.

-We can change how many examples we want to include.
-In my experience, a good rule of thumb is to have a few reinforced data points, but always fewer than the number of tokens the larges query might return.
+From my experience, it's a good rule of thumb to have a few reinforced data points but always fewer than the number of tokens the largest query might return.

 ## A List of Learnings

 ### LLM Application

-- Latency is your #1 killer.
-Anytime new data is given to Baldrick, acknowledging it and giving the user a sense of progress is very important.
-A lot of times folks will abandon the query if it takes too long to compute.
+- Latency is your #1 challenge.
+Whenever new data is given to Baldrick, acknowledging it and giving the user a sense of progress is crucial.
+Users may abandon the query if it takes too long to compute.
-- Parsing the outputs of prompts usually works.
-But, since it doesn't always work, you have to have fallback to repair broken data.
-I explored using the LLM itself as well as more deterministic ways and the jury is still out.
-Both work sometimes.
+- Parsing the outputs of prompts usually works, but since it doesn't always, you need a fallback to repair broken data.
+I explored using the LLM itself as well as more deterministic methods, and both sometimes work.
 - Running out of tokens for your output results in broken output.
-It's important to count tokens and make sure you have enough left for your expected return value.
-I usually try to make sure the input takes less than 75% of my token count.
+It's important to count tokens and ensure you have enough left for your expected return value.
+I typically try to make sure the input takes less than 75% of my token count.

 ### Using a LLM for Analytics

-- Using a LLM for SQL works really well.
-After implementing the in-context learning part I got basically zero errors for the SQL that got returned.
+- Using an LLM for SQL works remarkably well.
+After implementing the in-context learning part, I received virtually zero errors for the returned SQL.
 - Using the activity schema wasn't a terrible choice.
-There are no joins, so that's an advantage over other data warehouse strategies.
-However, it does have a different schema for each of the activity_json entities.
-SO, the complexity is still there.
-I imagine this would actually be increased over time since schema management in JSON is pretty poor (in my experience).
+There are no joins, which is an advantage over other data warehouse strategies.
+However, it does have a different schema for each of the activity_json entities, so the complexity is still present.
+I imagine this complexity would increase over time since schema management in JSON tends to be pretty poor (in my experience).
-- Over time you're going to have problems migrating fine-tuned or in-context SQL to new schema.
-Managing that dataset will probably be harder than for dbt or other analytics frameworks since there could be a whole lot of different and weird queries in there.
+- Over time, you will face problems migrating fine-tuned or in-context SQL to new schemas.
+Managing that dataset will likely be more challenging than for dbt or other analytics frameworks since there could be numerous different and unusual queries.
-- The state of synthetic data creation is sad.
-There are some tools like faker for making single fields.
-If you want to go out and create a synthetic dataset for a project like this, good luck!
-There aren't any tools I've found that make it easy to do that.
-If you do make somethign with a nice schema and rich set of events, it's not easy to put in real world correlations in it so that your results can be surprising or interesting.
+- The state of synthetic data creation is lacking.
+There are some tools like Faker for creating single fields, but if you want to create a synthetic dataset for a project like this, it's not easy.
+There aren't any tools that simplify this process, and even if you manage to create something with a nice schema and a rich set of events, introducing real-world correlations to generate surprising or interesting results is difficult.

 ### Deployment

-- Setting up the workload identity provider took longer than it should.
-The documentation is not very up to date.
-After getting it set up, things worked smoothly and are presumably secure.
-It was a good learnign experience for me, but overkill for this size project.
+- Setting up the workload identity provider took longer than it should have.
+The documentation is not very up-to-date.
+Once set up, things ran smoothly and are presumably secure.
+It was a valuable learning experience for me, but overkill for this size project.
-- Cloud run is not great for this kind of thing.
-It takes a long time for the image to start up.
-Slack has a 3 second response limit.
-The result is that the user gets an error message at first, and then the messages gets retried and multiple jobs end up running.
+- Cloud Run is not ideal for this type of application.
+The image takes a long time to start up, and Slack has a 3-second response limit.
+As a result, the user initially receives an error message, and then multiple jobs end up running when the message is retried.
-- Pull your sentence_transformer model at build time.
-Then it'll be baked into the image.
-When the application starts it will just need to load the model (which is much faster than the initial pull).
+- Pull your sentence_transformer model at build time so it's baked into the image.
+When the application starts, it only needs to load the model (which is much faster than the initial pull).

 ## Conclusions

-I built this project to see if anyone was interested enough to try to get it working, or modify it for their own use.
-I didn't get much interest from the community, but I did get some interest from other folks working in the space.
-Over the last few months, I've had 5-10 conversations with early stage technologists and founders about how to build stuff like this, what I found surprising, and where it all is going.
+I built this project to see if anyone was interested enough to try to get it working or modify it for their own use.
+While I didn't get much interest from the community, I did receive some interest from others working in the space.
+Over the last few months, I've had 5-10 conversations with early-stage technologists and founders about how to build things like this, what I found surprising, and where it's all heading.

-It's an exciting time to be talking to folks and building new things.
-It seems like there are limitless possibilities.
-I hope this article spurred some new thoughts and ideas for your own projects!
+It's an exciting time to be talking to people and building new things, as there seem to be limitless possibilities.
+I hope this article sparked new thoughts and ideas for your own projects!